CrowdStrike/foundry-chromeos-device-actions/README.md

 A Foundry application that provides response actions for ChromeOS devices.
 This application enables security teams to rapidly respond to device incidents through:

 1. UI-driven response actions directly from the Host Management and Endpoint Detection sidebar
-2. Automated workflow templates for device containment and state management
+2. Creating automated workflow templates for device containment and state management

 The current implementation allows users to contain, disable, and re-enable ChromeOS devices, with additional response capabilities planned for future releases.